AdamJSc/prediction-league/README.md

 * `FOOTBALLDATA_API_TOKEN`
     * API Key required by [football-data.org](https://www.football-data.org/) integration for consumption of real-world football league table data.
-    * If left blank, the cron job that updates the scores for each prediction is skipped.
+    * If left blank, no latest league table standings are retrieved and processed by the cron job.

 ### Fully-Dockerised Setup